hashicorp/consul-template/docs/templating-language.md

 ### `envOrDefault`

 Reads the given environment variable accessible to the current process.
-If the environment variable has a non-zero length value, that value will be used.
-Otherwise, the default value will be used instead.
+If the environment variable is found, the value of that variable will be used.
+This includes empty values.
+Otherwise, the default will be used instead.

 ```liquid
 {{ envOrDefault "CLUSTER_NAME" "Default_Cluster" }}